svetek/svetek.github.io/docs/Guides/3CX_User_Guide/3CX_User_Manual/index.md

 These can be modified by the PBX Administrator, so it is best to verify the dial codes with the Administrator before using these.

+### 3CX Mobile app

+Login and Logout from the Queue you can manage as Dial code (describe above) or switch avaliable statuses on 3CX app.

+> **LOGGING IN & LOGGING OUT OF THE QUEUE**
+>
+> By default, the dialing code to log IN to a queue is: *62
+> By default, the dialing code to log OUT of a queue is: *63
+{: .important}

 ## 3CX Hot Desking

 For use hot desking need User Number & Voicemail PIN to login (From Welcome Email)